junhuawa/junhuawa.github.io/_posts/seradio/2016-08-20-Camille-Fournier-on-Real-World-Distributed-systems.md

 **CAP Theorem**
-In theoretical computer science, the CAP theorem, also named Brewer's theorem after computer scientist Eric Brewer, states that it is impossible for a distributed computer system to simultaneously provide all three of the following guarantees:[1][2][3]
+In theoretical computer science, the CAP theorem, also named Brewer's theorem after computer scientist Eric Brewer, states that it is impossible for a distributed computer system to simultaneously provide all three of the following guarantees:

-    Consistency (all nodes see the same data at the same time)
+    1. Consistency (all nodes see the same data at the same time)
-    Availability (every request receives a response about whether it succeeded or failed)
+    2. Availability (every request receives a response about whether it succeeded or failed)
-    Partition tolerance (the system continues to operate despite arbitrary partitioning due to network failures)
+    3. Partition tolerance (the system continues to operate despite arbitrary partitioning due to network failures)